Frequently Asked Questions

 When are auditions, and how should my daughter prepare for the audition?

-Auditions for the San Francisco Girls Chorus School are held on May 31 and June 2 in San Francisco will take place on May 30 and June 1 at the Kanbar Performing Arts Center) and on June 1 in Berkeley (Crowden Music School).
+Auditions for the San Francisco Girls Chorus School will be held from May 30 - June 1, 2019.
+Auditions in San Francisco will take place on May 30 and June 1 at the Kanbar Performing Arts Center and on May 31 at the East Bay German International School.
 Auditionees are expected to come prepared to sing one song, which can include folk or musical theater songs.